AuburnACM/auacm/docs/api.md

 __Method:__ `POST`

 Registers the current user for a competition.
-No form data is required to self- register, though if the current user is an admin, a JSON array of usernames can be supplied.
+No form data is required to self- register, though if the current user is an admin, an array of usernames can be supplied.
 All users in the array will be registered, but the admin will not (unless also included in the array).